vuestorefront/vue-storefront/packages/core/docs/commercetools/enterprise/use-review.md

 ## Getters

-Because `reviews` property is a raw response with some additional properties, it's recommended to use `ReviewGetters` for accessing any data from it.
+Because `reviews` property is a raw response with some additional properties, it's recommended to use `reviewGetters` for accessing any data from it.
 It includes the following helper functions:

 - `getItems` - returns list of reviews.